Photography Tips

 Step 3: If signed.
 You sign a representation contract specifying commission structure (typically 20%) and any exclusivity terms.
 No money changes hands from you to the agency.

 Step 4: Portfolio production (if needed).
 The agency advises on which shots they want developed.
 You book with a photographer — sometimes the agency recommends specific photographers, but you have the option to choose.
 Session cost is paid to the photographer, not the agency.
+For a full breakdown of when models pay photographers, when photographers pay models, and how TFP fits in, see the payment structures in freelance modeling.

 Step 5: Submissions begin.
 The agency submits you for bookings.
 When you book, the client pays the agency, the agency takes its commission, and you receive the balance.